mj3b/governance-frameworks/ai-governance/ai-vetting-criteria.md

 The tool must serve a purpose coherent with the Church's evangelizing mission and with Catholic Social Teaching's account of human dignity, the common good, and subsidiarity.
 Tools with the potential to serve any parish, diocese, school, or ministry facing a structurally similar need take priority over tools designed for a single institution's bespoke requirements.

 **Canonical boundary conditions.** Certain AI applications fall outside the scope of CDCF endorsement regardless of technical quality.
 The doctrinal basis for these boundaries is precise.
-The Church distinguishes human intelligence — understood as a synthesis of *intellectus* (the intuitive grasp of truth) and *ratio* (discursive reasoning) belonging to a person composed of body and soul — from artificial statistical inference, which processes data without the capacity to think in any theologically meaningful sense.[^1] Because human beings are ordered by their nature to interpersonal communion, and because the sacraments are incarnational realities rooted in the unity of body and soul, AI systems are constitutively incapable of mediating sacramental grace or spiritual direction.
+The Church distinguishes human intelligence (understood as a synthesis of *intellectus* (the intuitive grasp of truth) and *ratio* (discursive reasoning) belonging to a person composed of body and soul) from artificial statistical inference, which processes data without the capacity to think in any theologically meaningful sense.[^1] Because human beings are ordered by their nature to interpersonal communion, and because the sacraments are incarnational realities rooted in the unity of body and soul, AI systems are constitutively incapable of mediating sacramental grace or spiritual direction.

 The following applications are disqualifying: